 A good holiday songbook should have tunes from A Charlie Brown Christmas.

-San Francisco jazz composer Vince Guaraldi’s melodic proto-Muzak revolutionized easy listening, and the songs he contributed to the Peanuts Christmas special became his most recognizable.
+San Francisco jazz composer Vince Guaraldi’s melodic proto-Muzak revolutionized easy listening in the ’60s, and the songs he contributed to the Peanuts Christmas special became his most recognizable.
 The best-known plays over a scene of Charles Schulz’ big-headed kids dancing in dorky, self-possessed ways onstage.
 You’ve probably heard it if you’ve stepped foot in a mall early winter (even if you don’t realize it’s called “Linus and Lucy”).
 But can you clap along?
-The syncopation can throw you off; the Peanuts characters don’t even jig entirely on beat.
+The syncopation is likely to throw you off; the Peanuts characters don’t even jig entirely on beat.

 Guaraldi’s soundtrack has inspired lighthearted, “jazzy” ballet on the East Coast, but it took Erinn Liebhard, artistic director of St. Paul-based dance company Rhythmically Speaking, to embody those slinky grooves.
-She performs and choreographs vernacular dance, the loose form that grew up in American bars, clubs, and other public spaces of unabashed bopping (as did Liebhard, the child of a Twin Cities rock musician father).
-It’s where swing, jazz, and tap dance came from.
-Liebhard loved A Charlie Brown Christmas as a kid, and today she sees why: “When I close my eyes and hear this music, I’ve always just seen dance.”
+“When I close my eyes and hear this music, I’ve always just seen dance,” she says.

 As for the sphinx-like beat: “As long as the rhythm in your feet is correct, you get to make choices in your upper body, in your head and your ribs, as to how it works.”
 Liebhard focuses on this in her career generally.
 “Learning to understand rhythm well enough to share a pattern but not to sterilize it—that’s a special skill.”